 Upcoming and Recent Events

-- The Civil Rights Project, University of Ghent and Université Libre de Bruxelles are cosponsoring a research conference next fall – September 21 and 22, 2013 -- on issues of segregation and inequality in European and North American schools, focusing on the relationship with immigration and various forms of diversity and social cleavage.
+- The Civil Rights Project, Ghent University, Université Libre de Bruxelles and the UCLA Graduate School of Education and Information Studies are cosponsoring a research conference next fall – September 21 and 22, 2013 -- on issues of segregation and inequality in European and North American schools, focusing on the relationship with immigration and various forms of diversity and social cleavage.
 This conference aims to bring together new research addressing these themes as well as examining explicitly comparative work using the best available data.

 - Racial Transformation in the Suburbs: Do Public Schools Have A Plan?
 (Moore Hall 100, UCLA Campus , from May 09, 2013 06:30 PM to May 09, 2013 08:00 PM)